 Dust the exterior of cabinets, appliances, and any decorative items.
 Wash and dry the inside and outside of cabinets and countertops with a soapy cloth and a clean dry cloth.
 Sweep and mop floors in the kitchen.
 Wash and dry any carpets and other fabrics in the kitchen.

 You want to start from scratch!
 Since you’ll be removing everything from kitchen cabinets and drawers, now is the perfect time to put them away.
 Plus, you don’t want to put kitchen utensils and appliances in a layer of dust or grime!

 Don’t leave the refrigerator!
-Organizing expert Donna Sumlin Cooper advises: “If you’re going to thoroughly clean your refrigerator, remove everything from the countertop.
-Also, remove any removable drawers.
-Start with the top shelf and remove Racks.
-Use cleaning spray and a microfiber cloth.
-Clean them up.”
-Wash the removable parts in warm soapy water, rinse well, dry and put them back in the freezer, then put the food back in its place.
+Organizing expert Donna Sumlin Cooper advises: “When thoroughly cleaning the refrigerator, remove everything from the countertop.
+Remove all drawers at the same time.
+Clean one shelf at a time.
+Begin at the top of the shelf with an all-purpose cleaner and a super cleanser.
+A fine fiber cloth.
+Wash the removable parts in warm soapy water, rinse, dry, and put back in the refrigerator.
+Then take the food you took out.
+Put them back.”

 Create activity areas based on how you use your kitchen.

 Knowing how you will use your kitchen will make it easier to decide where to put your items.
 Here are some areas you can add:

 A place for coffee or tea: Keep a coffee maker or kettle within easy reach.
 Carry a cup and coffee or tea with you.